MohamedGouda99/zabbix/README.md

    - `users_present` / `users_absent` / `users_disabled` – user management lists
    - `mariadb_version` – MariaDB version to install (default 11.4)
 4. Adjust the **hosts** file with the inventory of servers, proxies and clients.
-5. The CI workflow runs the playbook with `ci_testing=true` so package installations and systemd operations are skipped during automated tests.
+5. The CI workflow executes the playbook directly so each run installs packages and configures services using the sample inventory.

 ```
 > cat hosts